rpmuller/ePubs/WesternPhilosophy.md

 . . .
 Also, after the solemnities of mass thou didst not fear to root up the landmarks of that possession. . . .
-Seeing that we still spare thy grey hairs, bethink thee at length, old man, and restrain thyself from such levity of .behavior, and perversity of deeds/' He writes at the same time to the secular authorities of Sardinia on the same subject.
+Seeing that we still spare thy grey hairs, bethink thee at length, old man, and restrain thyself from such levity of .behavior, and perversity of deeds," He writes at the same time to the secular authorities of Sardinia on the same subject.
 The bishop in question next has to be reproved because he makes a charge for conducting funerals; and